 Perth’s hotel revolution isn’t over.
 There are up to 15 new hotels in the wings, including Western Australia’s first QT hotel and a Ritz-Carlton.
 The soonest to open will be the InterContinental Perth City Centre, combining a collection of WA art with locally roasted coffee, demonstration kitchens and a raw bar making the most of the state’s sublime seafood.

-If incredible food experiences are on your must-do list while here, you should also check out this.
+If incredible food experiences are on your must-do list while here, you should also check out Perth's best breakfasts.